Employee or self-employed? – The common definition of employee in Danish and EU law

 The father claimed that he was an employee within the meaning of the Working Hours Act and that he had worked more than 48 hours a week and was therefore entitled to compensation under section 8 of the Working Hours Act.

-Fact box: Section 4 of the Working Hours Act
+Section 4 of the Working Hours Act

 The average working hours during a seven-day period calculated over a period of 4 months must not exceed 48 hours including overtime.
 Periods of paid annual leave and periods of sick leave are not included in or neutral in relation to the calculation of the average.

-In the specific case, the Supreme Court found that no such relationship had been established.
+In this specific case, the Supreme Court found that no such relationship had been established.
 The father was able to organise the work himself, there were no action plans, no requirements for reporting, and the municipality did not supervise.

-On this basis, the father was not considered to be an employee, and the Working Hours Act did not apply.
+On this basis, the father was not considered to be an employee, and thus the Working Hours Act did not apply.

-Why Proper Classification Is Crucial
+Why Correct Classification Is Crucial

 Retrospective payment of holiday pay and pension